 The discovery and development of novel antibiotics is an important pillar to fight Antimicrobial Resistance.
 Famous – and widely used – antibiotics, such as tetracycline, erythromycin or vancomycin, are all originating from soil bacteria and are produced in large scale by fermentation.
 In this lecture, Tilmann will give examples of Omics- and CRISPR-based approaches to identify, study and produce new bacterial bioactive compounds with potential to be future antibiotic drugs and how these approaches can also help us to understand the origin of several genes leading to antimicrobial resistance in clinical pathogens.

-16:05 Aleks Engel, Partner, Novo Holdings (Novo Seeds) and Director, REPAIR Impact Fund at Novo Holdings
+16:05 Aleks Engel, Partner, Novo Holdings (Seed Investments) and Director, REPAIR Impact Fund at Novo Holdings

 16:20 Tilmann Weber, Professor, Associate Scientific Director, and Head of “Natural Product Genome Mining” group at The Novo Nordisk Foundation Center for Biosustainability: Mining soils for drugs – Microbes as source for novel antibiotics

 16:45 Niels Frimodt-Møller, Professor of Clinical Microbiology, Rigshospitalet: Clinical Aspects of AMR

 17:10 Q&As – Virtual participants can ask questions through the chat